Hira703/SPF-checker/README.md

 - **Button**: Positioned next to input field; text changes on loading.
 - **Results Area**: SPF records displayed in cards; `include:` and `redirect=` highlighted.
 - **Responsive Layout**: Adapts to different screen sizes using Tailwind CSS.

+## Assumptions / Limitations

+- Only TXT records starting with `v=spf1` are shown.
+- Subdomains or included SPF records are fetched only when clicked.
+- Works only with domains that have public DNS records accessible via Google DNS-over-HTTPS API.